raffitch/flowmeter/README.md

 The interface now shows live averaged pulses per second and can optionally stop the calibration after a specified number of pulses or elapsed seconds.

-Chart.js is used for plotting but you can experiment with real-time plugins or other libraries such as Plotly if you prefer more advanced visuals.
+Plotly is used for plotting, providing zoomable curves and hover details.
+Each completed run is summarised with the average pulses per second.

 For consistent results, keep the water source pressure and temperature steady and perform multiple runs for each regulator setting.